 U-110 (Kapitänleutnant Fritz-Julius Lemp) is commissioned.

-Battle of the Mediterranean: Royal Navy anti-submarine trawler HMS Lydiard attacks a submarine near Port Said, but is damaged by its own depth charges and returns to port.
+Battle of the Mediterranean: Royal Navy anti-submarine trawler HMS Lydiard attacks a submarine near Port Said but is damaged by its own depth charges and returns to port.

 The RAF bombs Benghazi.

 At Malta, there are two air raid alerts in quick succession early in the morning.
-In the darkness, a lone Italian bomber flies across Malta and bombs the vicinity of the RAF airfield at Ta Qali.
+In the darkness, a single Italian bomber flies across Malta and bombs the vicinity of the RAF airfield at Ta Qali.
 The night is cloudy, and the plane gets away.